 Equipment

-- Dutch oven or ceramic pot with a lid no wider than 1-2 inches more than your sourdough boule (Ex: If using a 7-inch banneton, aim for 8.5 - 9 inch wide Dutch oven.
-I also recommend a 6-8 inch height.)
+- Dutch oven or ceramic pot with a lid no wider than 1-2 inches more than your sourdough boule (Ex: If using a 7-inch banneton, aim for an 8.5 to 9-inch wide Dutch oven.
+I also recommend a 6 to 8-inch height.)

 Ingredients